 Step Two - Add the Custom HTML Components On Your Page

-- Use the custom HTML block to add the components to your page by clicking this icon on the toolbar:
+- Use the custom HTML block to add the components to your page.

-- then paste in the following code from Twitter
+- Paste in the following code from Twitter

 Adding a Custom Facebook Button